Molly Harrower: Research

 Harrower became interested in clinical psychology when she observed major changes in a friend's personality after surgery.
 The Rockefeller Foundation granted her a three-year post-doctoral fellowship, which she took up in 1937, to study "the psychological effects of surgical operations, the impact of surgical shock" at the Montreal Neurological Institute (MNI).
 In order to become familiar with the hospital setting she first spent six months working with Kurt Goldstein at the Montefiore Hospital in New York.
 At the MNI she worked with Wilder Penfield, and was involved as a psychologist in the pioneering neural stimulation studies that led to the development of the Montreal procedure for treating epilepsy.

 Early in the Second World War, Harrower received a grant from the Canadian National Research Council to develop a large-scale Rorschach test.
 The group test was used to screen military recruits based on their responses when shown a standard series of inkblot designs.
 The subjects were given a list of possible interpretations from which to choose and a high number of "neurotic" choices was seen as necessitating a "psychiatric check-up".
 This allowed the Rorschach to be given to large groups in as little as 15 minutes, in comparison to the normally administered Rorschach that could take an hour per individual.
-The Multiple Choice Rorschach attracted a flurry of attention in the few years after.
-The test was ultimately found to be of little value, though.
+The Multiple Choice Rorschach attracted a flurry of attention in the few years after, but test was ultimately found to be of little value.

 In 1941 Harrower moved from Montreal to Madison, Wisconsin where her husband, neurosurgeon Theodore Erickson, had obtained a position at the University of Wisconsin–Madison medical school.
 She received funding from the Macy Foundation to continue developing and training psychologists in the use of large-scale Rorschach tests.
 She also worked as a consultant to the United States Army and Air Force as well as the United States Department of State.
 Harrower was a founding core member of the series of Macy conferences on cybernetics, attending the first five meetings until her resignation in 1949.